Fight Retinal Blindness

 Fight Inherited Retinal Blindness!

-Understand how your therapeutics are helping patients in the real world
+Understand the long-term impact of your therapeutics in the real world.

 Regulatory and policy bodies

-Gain a global perspective to optimally inform decisions
+Gain a global perspective and high-quality evidence to inform decision-making, policy and treatment advice.

 Benefits for Clinicians